cloner1999/RemoteShell/README.md

 # RemoteShell
-Simple Clinet &amp; Server To connect and run the commands.
+Simple Client &amp; Server To connect and run the commands.